HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 ---
-id: db2-over-ssl
+id: db-over-ssl
-title: Managing Db2 over ssl in WebEngine
+title: Managing Databases over ssl in WebEngine
 ---

 ## Overview
-This document outlines how to enable SSL database connections for Db2 in the WebEngine server.
+This document outlines how to enable SSL database connections for different databases in the WebEngine server.

 ## How are SSL connections established?
 The SSL handshake is a process by which a client and server set the terms for secure communications during a connection.
 The handshake occurs before any data is exchanged.